 The Reserve Bank also published an accompanying, non-technical summary of the second consultation paper.

 The Reserve Bank last consulted on the solvency standards in 2018, in response to the introduction of the accounting standard NZ IFRS 16.
 The over-arching consideration for the review of solvency standards will be an assessment of the impact of the introduction of IFRS 17.
-IFRS 17 is the international financial reporting standard that, by 1 January 2023, will replace IFRS 4 on accounting for insurance contracts.
+IFRS 17 is the new international financial reporting standard that, by 1 January 2023, will replace the existing IFRS 4 standards on accounting for insurance contracts.